 Community and History

 In the Bronx, you can see incredible diversity: not just in culture and language but also in story, circumstance and need.
 The Bronx is also a community which has suffered from cycles of poverty for a number of generations.
 This puts our neighbors at greater risk for a host of issues, including food and housing insecurity, disadvantages in accessing employment and education, and poor medical and mental health outcomes.
-Not surprisingly, the Bronx has the highest percentage of people infected with COVID-19.
-And in the first seven weeks of the economic downturn, nearly 147,000 Bronx residents filed unemployment claims – nearly 25% of the labor force in the Bronx.

 In 1982, a group of people started a soup kitchen in the Bronx.
 Over the years it has grown into an esteemed Bronx institution where each client is seen as a valued member of a loving community, deserving not only healthy food but also the support needed to move from crisis to stability and ultimately self-sufficiency.

 According to POTS’ Theory of Change, individuals will make the greatest and most-sustained progress toward stability and self-sufficiency if they are provided access to the resources, programs, and services needed to make progress in five related stability-creating areas:

 Supporting educational aspirations for clients and their children increases their ability to achieve and maintain stability and self-sufficiency.

 Providing access to health care and preventative services stabilizes health concerns and improves clients’ quality of life.